vapoursynth/vapoursynth/doc/plugins/imwri.rst

       alpha
          Return the alpha channel from the read images as a separate grayscale clip.
 Note that an alpha channel clip is always returned when this parameter is set, even for image formats without support for it.

+      floatonly
+         Always return the read image in a float format.
+Due to the output format guessing this option can be useful when reading half precision float images.